Making Exercise Healthy Medicine

 Pain From Your Expensive Ergonomic Pillows, Beds, and Devices

-Check for large pillows, firm pillows, and beds that press or curve you into specific positions.
-They are a common source of neck and upper body pain, even headache.
+Check for large pillows, hard (too firm) pillows, and beds that press or curve you into specific positions.
+They are a common source of neck and upper body pain and headache.
 Often they are designed for people with unhealthy tightness to hold them in that same unhealthful position.
 Save your money and get free preventive medicine and relief - use healthful stretches and movement in the day time so you can straighten out more comfortably while sleeping.
+If you are too tight to lie down comfortably on your back without with a pillow under your legs and head then it is no mystery that you are too tight to sleep comfortably without being held in shortened tight positions by props and special pillows.
+Stop the need for them, then you will stop the pain.

 How Long Does It Take To Fix Pain?